jetiknightny/my-new-app/README.md

 - Branch the repository
 - Make changes
 - Push changes to branch
-- Merge the changes to main branch
+- Merge the changes to main (master) branch

+# My New App

+- Adding changes for upload to the new branch